Mhdomer/mindcraft-aws-migration/docs/FIRESTORE_SECURITY_RULES.md

       allow update: if request.auth != null && (isTeacher() || isAdmin());
     }

+    // Settings Collection (for app-wide settings like logo) match /settings/{settingId} {
+      // All authenticated users can read settings (for logo display) allow read: if request.auth != null;
+      // Only admins can create/update settings
+      allow create, update: if request.auth != null && isAdmin();
+      // Only admins can delete settings
+      allow delete: if request.auth != null && isAdmin();
+    }

     // Deny all other access
     match /{document=**} {
       allow read, write: if false;